 Connecting your child's hearing aids to a cell phone, tablet, laptop or music player allows your child to hear the phone conversation, video, game or music directly through their hearing aids.
 Many hearing aids are able to directly stream audio from other devices (phone, computer) via Bluetooth or other wireless methods.
 Other hearing aids use a small streaming device to connect to the phone or computer.
 The streaming device is worn around your child’s neck or clipped to their clothing.

-Some manufacturers have apps for cell phones or tablets that connect to your child's hearing aids allowing you to see the hearing aid battery life, monitor or change the volume settings or change the listening program for them.
+Some hearing device manufacturers have apps for cell phones or tablets that connect to your child's hearing aids.
+These apps allow you to see the hearing aid battery life, monitor or change the volume settings, or change the listening program for your child.

-Wireless compatibility also allows some hearing aids to connect to small, remote microphone systems.
+Wireless technology also allows hearing aids to connect to small, remote microphone systems.
 A remote microphone system has two parts: